codesqueak/EPROM-Programmer/README.md

 *	LED power indicator
 *	Power test point

-For full documentation, see the [documentation pdf](New EPROM Programmer card.pdf).
+For full documentation, see the [New EPROM Programmer card.pdf](New EPROM Programmer card.pdf).

  ![PCB From JLCPCB](pcb.png)